catherinesyeh/cs262-chat-replication/docs/CLIENT_SPEC.md

 ## Connection handling

-The chat client establishes a gRPC connection to the server over HTTP/2, which persists for the session.
+The chat client establishes a gRPC connection to an available server over HTTP/2, which persists for the session.
-The connection details are specified via a configuration file: e.g., [config_example.json](../config_example.json).
+The connection details and available initial set of servers are specified via a configuration file: e.g., [config_example.json](../config_example.json).

+## Failover and replica discovery

+If a server goes down while the client is active, we perform failover and the client will automatically detect a new available server to connect to.
+All functions are called with a wrapper function to ensure that failover occurs smoothly.

+The client also detects new replicas automatically by contacting its current server.
+This ensure that the list of available servers is always up to date.
+Users can also manually refresh the list of servers from the UI.

 ## User interface